Long-playing worship music is ideal as background music while you work or pray.

 Christian faith sustained and guided 6 boys, aged 16 to 13, marooned on a small island for 15 months – the opposite of William Golding’s ‘Lord of the Flies’.

+“We were very happy, but the first thing we did, we say a prayer, thank God for what he brought us to.”
 “Their days began and ended with song and prayer.
 Kolo fashioned a makeshift guitar from driftwood, half a coconut shell and six steel wires salvaged from their wrecked boat. … It’s time we told a different kind of story.
 The real Lord of the Flies is a tale of friendship and loyalty; one that illustrates how much stronger we are if we can lean on each other.”

 The real Lord of the Flies: what happened when six boys were shipwrecked for 15 months

 In the 6 October 1966 edition of Australian newspaper The Age, a headline jumped out at me: “Sunday showing for Tongan castaways”.
 The story concerned six boys who had been found three weeks earlier on a rocky islet south of Tonga, an island group in the Pacific Ocean.
 The boys had been rescued by an Australian sea captain after being marooned on the island of ‘Ata for more than a year. …